 - You purchase ethereum for bitcoin at the following cost: 1.32 * 16,531.08 - 21.7 = USD 21,799.33 (This corresponds to NOK 179,957.79).

 With that, you purchase 31.329 ethereum (21,799.33 / 695.82 = 31.329).
 As the value of the ethereum that you purchase is equal to the value of the bitcoins that you sell, the input value of the ethereum will be equal to the output value of the bitcoins.
 The transaction represents the realisation of bitcoins and you must report it in the same way as a transaction involving normal currency (Fiat).

 The gain in Norwegian kroner will be the output value - input value:

 NOK 179,957.79 - NOK 58,903.92 = NOK 121,053.87

 It makes no difference whether you realise against an ordinary currency or a digital currency.

-You must enter gain and loss from sale of digital currency in the form RF-1159 - Gain, loss, dividend and capital value of shares and other financial products.
-RF-1159 is an attachment to the tax return.
+You must enter gain and loss from sale of digital currency in your tax return.